pustotnik/zenmake/docs/buildconf-ext-syntax.rst

     :libdir:
         Installation lib directory.

-    :destdir:
-        Installation destination directory.
-It's mostly for installing to a temporary directory.
-For example this can be used for building deb packages.
-        See also ``--destdir`` command line argument for commands 'install'/'uninstall'.

 In some cases some extra variables are provided.
 For example, variables ``src`` and ``tgt`` are provided for the ``cmd`` in the task parameter :ref:`run<buildconf-taskparams-run>`.